The 'REAL' Last Dance: Look back at Michael Jordan's last years as a player with the Wizards

 - In 2010, Jordan became the majority owner of the Charlotte Bobcats, now the Hornets.

-"The Last Dance" will premiere Sunday, April 19.
-The 10-part series will follow Jordan and the Chicago Bulls through their final championship run in 1997-98, where Jordan won his sixth championship.
+"The Last Dance" is a 10-part series that will follow Jordan and the Chicago Bulls through their final championship run in 1997-98, where Jordan won his sixth championship.
 The release date was moved up by two months amid the coronavirus pandemic.

 Below is a sneak peek from ESPN of "The Last Dance."